pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

 This topic describes how to install Tanzu Build Service from the Tanzu Application Platform package repository by using the Tanzu CLI.

+## Before you begin

 Use this topic if you do not want to use a Tanzu Application Platform profile that includes Tanzu Build Service.
 The Full, Iterate, and Build profiles include Tanzu Build Service.
 For more information about profiles, see [Components and installation profiles](../about-package-profiles.md).

 The following procedure might not include some configurations required for your environment.